This will be a key factor in helping you decide the type of website your business needs.

 The popularity of eCommerce Websites is also growing rapidly.
 With an eCommerce store, you can sell your products online easily.
 The product page is the most important element of these websites.

 3: Blogging Websites

 A blogging website can be both personal and professional.
 The main difference between a regular site and a blogging site is that it is used for publishing articles mainly.

 Portfolio websites come in handy when you want to showcase your work.
 Your online portfolio is where you display your work and get hired immediately.

 A brochure website is a cost-effective and eye-catching way solution for your business.
 It is not much different than a printed brochure.

 A non-profit website provides information on charities and a way for people to donate directly to the cause.

 7: Educational Websites

 Education websites are used for the purpose of coaching, training, and education.
 You can enrol in online courses or hire a coach or trainer.
-Most of them also have a complete learning management system for this purpose.
+Most of them also have a complete learning management system for this purpose and membership based platforms.

 8: Magazine Websites